-The Popular Annual Financial Report (PAFR) is a summary of the financial activities of the city’s funds as reported in the Comprehensive Annual Financial Report (CAFR).
-The CAFR is an audited document and is prepared in conformance with generally accepted accounting principles (GAAP).
+The Popular Annual Financial Report (PAFR) is a summary of the financial activities of the city’s funds as reported in the Annual Comprehensive Financial Report (ACFR).
+The ACFR is an audited document and is prepared in conformance with generally accepted accounting principles (GAAP).

 This report is a reflection of our effort to keep you informed about how your tax dollars are being spent in a simple, non-technical format.